morgansierrasnyder/intro_to_computer_programming/README.md

 ### Installing p5
 Open your Terminal.
 Run the following commands by typing them in Terminal, then hit Return.
-1. `python3 --version` this should return `3.10.6`
+1. `python --version` this should return `3.10.6`
-2. `pip3 install --upgrade pip` to make sure you're on the latest version of the python package installer
+2. `pip install --upgrade pip` to make sure you're on the latest version of the python package installer
-2. `pip3 install p5` this will fail; that’s okay
+2. `pip install p5==0.8.0` this will fail; that’s okay
-2. `pip3 install numpy` This installs the latest version of numpy, which is a dependency for p5
+2. `pip install numpy` This installs the latest version of numpy, which is a dependency for p5
-3. `pip3 install freetype-py glfw pillow requests skia-python` This installs most of the dependencies that come after numpy
+3. `pip install freetype-py glfw==2.5.4 pillow requests skia-python` This installs most of the dependencies that come after numpy
-4. `pip3 install pyopengl`
+4. `pip install pyopengl`
-5. `pip3 install vispy --use-deprecated=legacy-resolver` If this fails, run `pip3 install cython` and try again!
+5. `pip install vispy --use-deprecated=legacy-resolver` If this fails, run `pip install cython` and try again!
-6. `pip3 install p5 --no-deps`
+6. `pip install p5==0.8.0 --no-deps`
 7. **Test out that it works!** The p5 library offers many test examples that you can try out [here](https://github.com/p5py/p5-examples) - Bookmark it!
    1. Copy the code from [snake.py](https://raw.githubusercontent.com/p5py/p5-examples/master/misc/games/snake.py)
    2. Create a new file in your Terminal `vim snake.py`